pokt-network/pocket-network-protocol/ADRs/0001-adopt-multiaddr.md

 Cons:

 - Brings in an additional dependency
-- Demands learning a new abstraction
+- Demands learning a new abstraction by the core team and community

 ### Custom address convention

 Pros:

 - Avoids the need for an additional dependency
+- Lack of need to educate and inform the community of changes

 Cons: